cjdoris/PandasJSON.jl/README.md

 **Note:** These functions have an optional `orient` keyword argument, which controls how the tabular data is represented as a JSON structure.
-The default in both Pandas and PandasIO is `orient=:split`, so with default parameters everything should be compatible.
+The default in both Pandas and PandasJSON is `orient=:split`, so with default parameters everything should be compatible.

 You should use this argument if either:
 - You are reading data which set the `orient` to something non-default.